When Building Was the Advantage

 I spent the first chapter of my career in teams where engineering was the strength—strong builders operating in a culture of fast delivery and high quality.
 If a customer had a problem, we could turn it into a feature quickly.
 The roadmap stayed full.
 Releases stayed frequent.
 It felt like we were winning.

-Later, I stepped into a GTM-heavy environment.
+Later, I stepped into a Go-to-market: how a company brings a product to market through positioning, sales, marketing, and distribution. environment.
 Sales, marketing, and delivery teams running a motion—chasing demand, shaping messaging, and closing deals.
 Watching that system up close revealed something I hadn’t fully appreciated before: markets don’t reward the team that builds the most.
 They reward the team that concentrates around a clear wedge of demand.
 Concentration makes the system easier to tune: messaging gets sharper, onboarding gets simpler, sales cycles shorten, and the feedback signal becomes easier to interpret.
 Without that concentration, speed doesn’t create clarity.
 It simply creates more surface area for confusion.

 That shift gave me a different lens.
 Building fast is useful.
 Building without concentration is expensive.
 In practice, concentration means refusing adjacent feature requests, broader demos, and custom exceptions when they weaken the clarity of the segment you are actually learning from.